The Cabinet of Dr. Caligari: Film

-Around 1947, Hollywood agent Paul Kohner and Hungarian filmmaker Ernst Matray also planned a Caligari sequel; Matray and his wife Maria Solveg wrote a screenplay called The Return of Caligari.
-That script would have reimagined Caligari as a former Nazi officer and war criminal, but the film was never produced.
-In 1960, independent Hollywood producer Robert Lippert acquired the rights to Caligari from Matray and Universum Film AG for $50,000, and produced a film called The Cabinet of Caligari, which was released in 1962.
+Around 1947, Hollywood agent Paul Kohner and Hungarian filmmaker Ernst Matray planned a Caligari sequel; Matray and his wife Maria Solveg wrote a screenplay called The Return of Caligari, which would have reimagined Caligari as a former Nazi officer and war criminal, but the film was ultimately unproduced.
+In 1960, independent producer Robert Lippert acquired the rights from Matray and Universum Film AG for $50,000, and produced a film called The Cabinet of Caligari, released in 1962.
 Screenwriter Robert Bloch did not intend to write a Caligari remake, and in fact the title was forced upon his untitled screenplay by director Roger Kay.
-The film had few similarities to the original Caligari except for its title and a plot twist at the end, in which it is revealed the story was simply the delusion of the protagonist, who believed she was being held captive by a character named Caligari.
+The film had few similarities to the original Caligari, save for its title and a plot twist at the end, in which it is revealed the story was simply the delusion of the protagonist, who believed she was being held captive by a character named Caligari.
 Instead, he was her psychiatrist, and he cures her at the end of the film.

-The 1983 film Caligari's Cure, directed by avant-garde filmmaker Tom Palazzolo, was an experimental updating of The Cabinet of Dr. Caligari that featured extensive clips from it.
+The 1983 film Caligari's Cure, by avant-garde filmmaker Tom Palazzolo, was an experimental updating of The Cabinet of Dr. Caligari that features extensive archive footage.
 While Caligari's Cure remains obscure, it was generally well-received.

-A quasi-sequel, called Dr. Caligari, was released in 1989, directed by Stephen Sayadian and starring Madeleine Reynal as the granddaughter of the original Caligari, now running an asylum and performing bizarre hormonal experiments on its patients.
-The sex-driven story ultimately had little in common with the original film.
+A quasi-sequel, titled Dr. Caligari, was released in 1989, directed by Stephen Sayadian and starring Madeleine Reynal as the granddaughter of the original Caligari, now running an asylum and performing bizarre hormonal experiments on its patients.
+The sex-driven story has little in common with the original film.
 In 1992, theatre director Peter Sellars released his only feature film, The Cabinet of Dr. Ramirez, an experimental film loosely based on Caligari.
-However, the storyline was created as the film was being made, so it has few similarities with the original film.
+However, the storyline was created as the film was being made, so it has few similarities with the original.
 The film was screened only at the 1992 Sundance Film Festival and never theatrically released.
-An independent film remake of Caligari edited, written and directed by David Lee Fisher was released in 2005, in which new actors were placed in front of the actual backdrops from the original film.
+An independent remake, edited, written and directed by David Lee Fisher, was released in 2005, in which new actors were placed in front of the original backdrops.
 The actors performed in front of a green screen, then their performances were superimposed in front of matte shots based on the original sets.
 Doug Jones played the role of Cesare.